Cadgwith Camping

 View across field to the coast

-• Back to basics dog-friendly site on a working dairy farm
+• Dog-friendly site on a working dairy farm on the Lizard Heritage Coast

-• A 10-minute drive to Kynance Cove; access the South West Coast Path
+• A 10-minute drive to Kynance Cove; access to the South West Coast Path

 • Barbecues and campfires allowed; pub within 15 minutes’ walk